Mitigating and Preparing for Climate Change

 - Learn more about how climate change is impacting Louisville via a summary video and science report.

 - Share your concerns about climate change and help shape the plan via this short survey.
-(The deadline to complete this survey has been extended to November 13, 2019)
+(The deadline to complete this survey has passed.)

 - Start preparing for extreme weather by taking steps such as creating emergency plan and heat and flood proofing homes and businesses.